GET IN TOUCH

 Is the IRS considered a debt collection agency?

 While the IRS performs debt collection for federal tax obligations, it operates differently from private collection agencies.
 It must follow federal laws, issue formal written notices, and provide appeal opportunities before taking enforcement action.
-The IRS may occasionally assign your account to an authorized private agency, but it will always notify you via mail first.
-Protect your information by confirming any collector’s identity before sharing details.
+The IRS may occasionally assign your account to an authorized private collection agency, but it will always notify you by mail first.
+Protect your information by confirming any collector's identity before sharing personal details.